 Tor is a powerful and anonymous network, but it has some limitations which can’t be ignored.

 - The message before the transmission has to go through three or more widely spread servers and get encrypted and decrypted for at least three times which results in slow speed.

-- Tor operated by a bunch of volunteers so there’s no built-in source to pay for the maintenance and up-gradation of the network.
-Some server on the network are old and have a bad internet connection.
+- Tor is operated by a bunch of volunteers so there’s no built-in source to pay for the maintenance and up-gradation of the network.
+Some servers on the network are old and have a bad internet connection.

-- Tor is maintained on the Android device and presently Tor browser isn’t available for iOS that means it is not compatible with iPhone and iPad.
+- Tor is maintained on Android devices and presently Tor browser isn’t available for iOS which means it is not compatible with iPhones and iPad.

 Difference Tor and VPN

 Tor does provide anonymity, because your Internet activity is routed through thousands of dedicated Tor servers around the world, making it hard for anyone to trace activity back to your computer.